Chalarangelo/30-seconds-of-code/snippets/constant-width-to-height-ratio.md

 #### Explanation

-`padding-top` and `padding-bottom` can be used as an alternative to `height` such that the percentage value causes an element's height to become a percentage of its width, i.e. `50%` means the height will be 50% of the element's width.
+`padding-top` and `padding-bottom` can be used as an alternative to `height` such that the percentage value causes an element's height to become a percentage of its parent's width, i.e. `50%` means the height will be 50% of the parent element's width, which means it acts the same as `width`.
 This allows its proportion to remain constant.

 #### Browser support